 There can be sensible reasons to refinance, but there are also wise reasons not to do so, as well.
 That’s why it’s so important to fully evaluate the potential advantages and drawbacks.
 Your goals should be to determine whether refinancing will save you enough money to make the process worthwhile and to ensure you won’t be giving up valuable benefits associated with your current loan programs.

 COVID-19 UPDATE: Measures taken by the Department of Education (DOE) and through the CARES Act in March 2020 provide student loan debt relief to borrowers with federal student loans.
-Interest rates are dropped to 0% and payments are suspended through Sept.
-30, 2020.
+Interest rates are dropped to 0% and payments are suspended through at least Sept.
+30, 2021.

 Educators who are pursuing a federal loan forgiveness program should be aware that some, but not all, borrowers may still receive credit toward forgiveness during payment suspension, but check to see if your situation applies.

-If you’ve recently experienced income loss due to coronavirus, check this new tool from our partners at Savi to see what options you may have.
+If you’ve recently experienced income loss due to coronavirus, you can check the NEA Student Debt Navigator tool to see what options you may have for student loan debt reduction or forgiveness.

 Note that those relief options don’t apply to private student loan debt.
-Because the coronavirus situation and stimulus efforts are still developing, be sure to keep an eye out for any possible additional relief measures before making your refinancing decisions.
+Because the coronavirus situation and stimulus efforts are ongoing, be sure to keep an eye out for any possible additional relief measures before making your refinancing decisions.

 With all of that in mind, you can assess these pros and cons to help make the best choices for your situation.